Auguste Walras

 Auguste Walras ([valʁas]; 1801–1866) was a French school administrator and economist.
-He was the father of Léon Walras, who was deeply influenced by his father's view on economics.
+He was the father of Léon Walras, who was influenced greatly by his father's opinions on economics.

-Auguste Walras convinced his son to give up his original literary aspirations to pursue economic studies.
-It was his idea to take rareté (scarcity) and utility as the source of value.
-He also encouraged him to use mathematical tools, probably under the inspiration of his former classmate Augustin Cournot.
+Auguste Walras convinced his son to end his original literary aspirations in favor of economic studies.
+It was his idea to consider rareté (scarcity) and utility as the source of value.
+He also encouraged him to use mathematical methods, probably inspired by his former classmate Augustin Cournot.

-Auguste Walras found the value of goods by setting their scarcity relative to human wants.
-His own efforts in working out his theories did not extend beyond a sketch which Leon Walras was to draw upon.
-Auguste Walras' policy stance on nationalization of land was also adopted by the young Walras.
+Auguste Walras found the value of goods by rating their scarcity relative to human wants.
+His own efforts concerning his theories consisted of a basic idea which Leon Walras was to use.
+Auguste Walras' opinion on nationalization of land was also adopted by the young Walras.